 Meet our ambassadors

-Meet our dedicated ambassadors helping raise awareness about the Royal Flying Doctor Service and challenging Australians to Flick us a Flynn.
+Meet our dedicated ambassadors helping raise awareness about the Royal Flying Doctor Service and calling on Australians to Flick us a Flynn.

 Journalist / presenter Ch 7 sunrise